ansys/pyensight/doc/source/calc_functions.rst

 freestream velocity magnitude)``

-Computes a scalar variable which is the *Normalized Stagnation Density* defined as:
+Computes a scalar variable that is the *normalized stagnation density*.
+This function is defined as:

 :math:`{\rho }_{on}={\rho }_{o}/{\rho }_{oi}`